vuejs/core/.github/contributing.md

 - Make sure tests pass!

 - Commit messages must follow the [commit message convention](./commit-convention.md) so that changelogs can be automatically generated.
-Commit messages are automatically validated before commit.
+Commit messages are automatically validated before commit (Invoke [Git Hooks](https://git-scm.com/docs/githooks) by yorkie).

-- No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit.
+- No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit (Invoke [Git Hooks](https://git-scm.com/docs/githooks) by yorkie).

 ## Development Setup